Icy Slips and Falls

 - Don’t pick up too much at once.
 Use a small shovel, or fill only one-fourth or one- half of a large one.

 - Use proper technique.
 Lift with your legs bent, not your back.
 Keep your back straight.
 By bending and “sitting” into the movement, you’ll keep your spine upright and less stressed.
 The strongest muscles in your body (your shoulders, torso and thighs) can do the work for you.

 - Do not work to the point of exhaustion.
 If you run out of breath, take a break.
 If you feel tightness in your chest, stop immediately.

 POWERBLANKET CREATED SUMMERSTEP

 Removing ice and snow regularly to prevent slipping on ice can be a full-time job depending on the weather.
-To save time, energy, and your employees health, use Summerstep heated safety mats to keep the walkways on your construction site clear and avoid snow shoveling.
+To save time, energy, and your employees health, use Summerstep industrial snow melting mats and residential snow melting mats to keep the walkways on your construction site clear and avoid snow shoveling.